giwankim/til/kotlin/kia/05-lambdas.md

 _Lambdas with receivers_ are lambdas that allow you to directly call methods on a special receiver object.

-The `with` standard library function ...
+The `with` standard library function allows you to call multiple methods on the same object without repeating the reference to the object. `apply` lets you construct and initialize any object, using a builder-style API. `also` lets you perform additional actions with an object.

 ### Performing multiple operations on the same object: with